HelloElephant/Parade/README.md

 #### Chaining Animations

 Animation progress does not have to apply only to the top level view that is being scrolled.
-If a subview implements the ``PDAnimatableType``, and is is part of the subview hierarchy, we can attach  to the animator and create a chain.
+If a subview implements the ``PDAnimatableType``, and is part of the subview hierarchy, attaching it to the animator can create a chain.

-The animator will then communicate the progress to the subview's animator, you can attach subviews of subviews, or even have the subviews attach to their subviews, and then create chains that can traverse multiple levels in the end to make some fun effects.
+The animator will then communicate the progress to the subview's animator, subviews can be attached to subviews, or even have the subviews attach to their subviews, to create chains that can traverse multiple levels in the end to make some fun effects.
 To attach an animatable view, call the `attachAnimatableView(:)` method as follows.

 ```swift
 func configuredAnimator() -> PDAnimator {